0

 How dust mites build up in mattresses, sofas, and soft furnishings

-Dust mites are tiny insects.
+Dust mites are microscopic insects.
+You cannot see them without a magnifying glass.
 They live in bedding, pillows, sofas, and curtains.
-Sri Lanka gives them the humid conditions they need for most of the year.
-They multiply fast when humidity stays above 50%, according to indoor air quality guidance from the US EPA.
+Sri Lanka’s humid climate gives them good conditions for most of the year.
+They reproduce quickly when humidity stays above 50%, according to biological pollutants guidance from the US EPA.

-A normal floor vacuum is not built for this job.
-Its floor head does not seal well on a mattress.
-Because of that, it cannot pull as much debris out of the fabric.
+A standard floor vacuum is not made for this job.
+The floor head does not seal against a mattress surface.
+Most of the debris stays inside the mattress.

 How dust mite vacuums differ from standard cordless models

-The UV-C lamp is one of the main differences.
-UV-C light can damage dust mites at the right wavelength.
-It can also stop them from reproducing.
-A normal vacuum head cannot do that.
+The UV-C lamp makes the biggest difference.
+UV-C light at the correct wavelength damages dust mite DNA and stops them from reproducing.
+A standard cleaning head cannot do that.

-Filtration matters too.
-Dust mite allergens are very small.
-So a basic filter may let them blow back into the air.
-A HEPA filter at H11 grade or above can trap particles as small as 0.3 microns, according to the European HEPA classification standard EN 1822.
+HEPA filtration matters because mite allergens are tiny.
+A regular vacuum filter does not trap particles this small.
+They pass through and return to the air you breathe.
+A HEPA filter at H13 grade or above traps particles as small as 0.3 microns with 99.95% efficiency or better, according to the European HEPA classification standard EN 1822.

-See dust mite vacuum cleaners for Sri Lanka at Xclusive to compare models with verified HEPA filters and UV-C lamps.
+See dust mite vacuum cleaners in Sri Lanka at Xclusive to compare models with verified HEPA filters and UV-C lamps.

 Who benefits most from a dedicated dust mite vacuum

-People with asthma may also benefit.
-Dust mite allergens are a known trigger.
-So lowering the amount in the bedroom can be a practical step alongside medical care.
+People with asthma benefit too.
+Dust mite allergens are a known asthma trigger.
+Lowering the load in the sleeping area is a practical step alongside medical care.

-Browse UV-C and HEPA dust mite vacuums at Xclusive for models built for Sri Lanka’s humid conditions.
+Browse dust mite vacuums at Xclusive for models built for Sri Lanka’s humid conditions.

 Abdul Razzak is the founder of Xclusive.lk, a premium tech accessories and consumer electronics store in Colombo, Sri Lanka.
 Since 2017, he has sourced and tested consumer tech products for the local market.
 His guides are based on direct product experience, manufacturer specifications, and practical use in Sri Lanka’s conditions.
 Health, safety, and technical information is shared for general guidance and should not replace professional advice.